 But low and behold, these “when’s” and “if’s” don’t really influence our well-being and happiness as much as we might think.

-Because these when’s and if’s are based in “externals” – which are outside jobs.
+Because these “I’ll be happy when’s” and “If I only’s” are based on “externals” – which are outside of us.j

 We continue to buy the fancy packaging that all we have will equal all we feel.
-But we see over and over again that success does not equal happiness.
-Rather research is now pointing out that the opposite is true: happiness brings success.
+Even though we see over and over again that success does not equal happiness.

-This “inside job” is also the 40% area which Lyubomirsky says we can control and work on!
+This “happiness is an inside job” concept is also the 40% area which Lyubomirsky says we can control and work on!

 Think about it.
-It’s our attitude, actions, and beliefs that are in our control, that we can shape and create.
-It is up to us to intentionally input that which will enhance our lives and bring meaning and joy.
+“Inside happiness” is all about our attitude, actions, and beliefs – which are in our control.
+We can shape and create those things.
+With this in mind, It is up to us to intentionally do our best to create a positive attitude, self loving habits, and optimistic beliefs.

 Get inspired, by whatever does it for you.

-For me it’s stories of people triumphing over adversity.
+For me it’s discovering stories of people triumphing over adversity.

-I love reading books written by inspiring people – and watching their movies – and most of all just listening to their stories.
+I love reading books written by inspiring people.
+And watching their movies.
+Plus, most of all just listening to their stories.